iknowjason/AutomatedEmulation/README.md

 ```

 **MLflow server publicly exposed:**
 The MCP server plugin automatically exposes an MLflow server.
 MLflow provides log tracing, debugging, and monitoring of the LLM inference calls used by the Caldera MCP plugin, which is a wrapper to the Caldera API.
 One important note.
 By default this server only listens on localhost, but I've adapted it to allow remote connections.
-Be careful and make sure you have proper EC2 security groups to only allow authorized servouces to connect to the MLflow server.
+Be careful and make sure you have proper EC2 security groups to only allow authorized sources to connect to the MLflow server.

 ![Caldera MLflow](images/mlflow-overview.png "Caldera MLflow Server")

 **Customize Caldera Linux:**